bohrlabs/bohrlabs.github.io/blog/legacy-tool-migration.md

 permalink: /blog/legacy-tool-migration/
 ---

+## "How I Replaced a Legacy Internal Tool Without Stopping Development"

 In one of my earlier projects, our team relied on a long-standing internal simulation and visualization environment.
 The core simulation was surprisingly fast—sometimes even faster than real time during resimulation.